canonical/lxd/doc/containers.md

 In such case, a bridge is preferable.
 A bridge will also let you use mac filtering and I/O limits which cannot be applied to a macvlan device.

-#### vfio
+#### SR-IOV
-The `vfio` interface type supports SR-IOV enabled network devices.
+The `sriov` interface type supports SR-IOV enabled network devices.
 These devices associate a set of virtual functions (VFs) with the single physical function (PF) of the network device.
 PFs are standard PCIe functions.
 VFs on the other hand are very lightweight PCIe functions that are optimized for data movement.
 They come with a limited set of configuration capabilites to prevent changing properties of the PF.
 Given that VFs appear as regular PCIe devices to the system they can be passed to containers just like a regular physical device.
-The `vfio` interface type expects to be passed the name of an SR-IOV enabled network device on the system via the `parent` property.
+The `sriov` interface type expects to be passed the name of an SR-IOV enabled network device on the system via the `parent` property.
 LXD will then check for any available VFs on the system.
 By default LXD will allocate the first free VF it finds.
 If it detects that either none are enabled or all currently enabled VFs are in use it will bump the number of supported VFs to the maximum value and use the first free VF.
 If all possible VFs are in use or the kernel or card doesn't support incrementing the number of VFs LXD will return an error.
-To create a `vfio` network device use:
+To create a `sriov` network device use:

 ```
-lxc config device add <container> <device-name> nic nictype=vfio parent=<sriov-enabled-device>
+lxc config device add <container> <device-name> nic nictype=sriov parent=<sriov-enabled-device>
 ```

 To tell LXD to use a specific unused VF add the `host_name` property and pass